-Home » Recipes » Easy Healthy Dinners » Fish and Seafood » How to Grill Salmon without Sticking to the Grill
+Home Ā» Recipes Ā» Easy Healthy Dinners Ā» Fish and Seafood Ā» How to Grill Salmon Perfectly Every Time

-Knowing how to Grill Salmon or Grill Fish for that matter can be an intimidating thing.
-I know the first couple of times I made it I was nervous and wasn’t sure if I start skin side up or down?
+Is your salmon grilling up to par?
+Not sure?
+You’ve come to the right place.
+I know the first couple of times I made it, I was nervous and had so many questions.
+Should I start skin side up or down?
 Do I spray the grates or grill on foil?
 Do I flip it or not?
-So many questions to avoid that dreaded fish massacre on the grill.

 seasoned salmon fillets ready to be grilled